-The term "lobbyist" means any individual who is employed or retained by a client for financial or other compensation for services that include more than one lobbying contact, other than an individual whose lobbying activities constitute less than 20 percent of the time engaged in the services provided by such individual to that client over a 3-month period.10
+The term "lobbyist" means any individual who is employed or retained by a client for financial or other compensation for services that include more than one lobbying contact, other than an individual whose lobbying activities constitute less than 20 percent of the time engaged in the services provided by such individual to that client over a 3-month period.26

-Assuming a forty-hour work week, the federal definition of lobbyist allows an individual to lobby for up to 138 hours every three months for a client before registration as a lobbyist is required.
+Assuming a forty-hour work week, the federal definition of lobbyist allows an individual to lobby for up to 104 hours every three months for a client before registration as a lobbyist is required.

-Moving to the IRS definition of "lobbying", as suggested by the MCN, would also require modification of Minnesota's definition of "lobbyist" because the IRS definition does not include attempting to influence actions by executive or administrative bodies 11, and appears to exclude non-policy actions by local government.
-This would require changing the scope of communications that define a lobbyist to excludes administrative rulemaking, application of administrative rules by the Minnesota Public Utilities Commission, and actions by non-elected local officials.
+Moving to the IRS definition of "lobbying," as suggested by the MCN, would also require modification of Minnesota's definition of "lobbyist" because the IRS definition of "lobbying expenditures" does not include attempting to influence actions by executive or administrative bodies, and appears to exclude non-policy actions by local government.27 The IRS definition also categorically excludes actions by various types of local government bodies, including "[s]chool boards, housing authorities, sewer and water districts, zoning boards, and other similar ... special purpose bodies, whether elective or appointive."28 MCN's proposal would require changing the scope of communications that define a lobbyist to excludes administrative rulemaking by state agencies, application of administrative rules by the Minnesota Public Utilities Commission, actions by non-elected local officials, and actions by some elected local officials such as school board members and soil and water conservation district supervisors.

-The SCALE proposal includes an exception for expert testimony, which is reviewed later in this report, and a host of other exceptions that do not exist for lobbying of public officials.
-The assertion by SCALE that business owners and "community relations representatives" of large corporations are engaging in "routine interactions" with local governments that should thereby not be defined as lobbying, is a conclusion that the Board declines to recommend.
+The SCALE proposal includes an exception for expert testimony, which is reviewed later in this report, and a host of other exceptions applicable to local officials that do not exist for lobbying of public officials.
+The assertion by SCALE that business owners and "[c]ommunity relations representatives of large businesses" are engaging in "regular interactions" with local governments that should thereby not be defined as lobbying, is a conclusion that the Board declines to recommend.